 Problem-solving conferences are most effective when there is rapport between the teacher and student, a rapport established before any problem-solving is attempted.
 Conducted well, these conferences work because when children feel accepted and trust that their teacher cares about them, they’re generally eager to work with their teacher to become more successful in school.
 Here are three examples of what successful problem-solving conferences can look in practice:

-We then talked about how telling jokes was not a problem, but doing it during work times was.
+They then talked about how telling jokes was not a problem, but doing it during work times was.
 By the end of the conference, Edward agreed to try to limit his joke telling to recess, lunch, after school, and designated Morning Meeting times.
 He clowned around less during work times, and he and the classmates around him finished more of their work.

-So we agreed that she would do half the problems.
+So they agreed that she would do half the problems.
 As her confidence grew, she started doing a few more on her own.
 Eventually she did thirty computations like the rest of the class.

 David was a fifth grader who struggled with academics and had developed a tough guy exterior to save face.
 He wasn’t getting his work done, and his facial expressions and body language said “I don’t care about school.
 This is stupid.”